jasim/jsfoo-talk-learning-to-learn-reason/main.md

 One is called Teleport -- it is a Chrome extension that can capture a website and create a Sketch design out of it.

-The other tool, that's where this story begins.
-It is called Protoship Codegen.
+The other tool is called Protoship Codegen.

 :::